George Mason I: Politician and military officer

-In 1670, Mason won election as Stafford county's (second) sheriff and five years later won election to the important military position as county lieutenant.
-Mason continued to lead the local militia as an officer, earning the honorific colonel.
+In 1670, Mason won election as Stafford county's (second) sheriff and five years later was selected as the county lieutenant, an important military position in light of raids by Native Americans as well as the Dutch, who had nearly captured Jamestown (the colony's capital) in 1667.
+Mason continued to lead the local militia as an officer, eventually earning the honorific colonel.